buildbot/buildbot/master/docs/developer/rtype-buildslave.rst

 .. bb:rtype:: buildslave

-    :attr integer buildslaveid: the ID of this buildslave
+    :attr integer workerid: the ID of this buildslave
     :attr name: the name of the buildslave
     :type name: 50-character identifier
     :attr connected_to: list of masters this buildslave is attached to